colin-scott/colin-scott.github.com/source/_posts/2014-03-30-what-distinguishes-distributed-computing-from-parallel-computing.markdown

 Designers of distributed algorithms codify their assumptions about the possible ways nodes can fail by specifying a 'failure model'.
-Failure models might describe how many nodes can fail---for example, quorum-based algorithms assume that no more than N/2 nodes ever fail, otherwise they cannot make progress---or they might spell out how individual crashed nodes behave.
+Failure models might describe how many nodes can fail--for example, quorum-based algorithms assume that no more than N/2 nodes ever fail, otherwise they cannot make progress--or they might spell out how individual crashed nodes behave.
 The latter constraint forms a hierarchy, where weaker failure models (e.g. 'fail-stop', where crashed nodes are guaranteed to never send messages again) can be reduced to special cases of stronger models (e.g.